RedSilkSoftware/webtooth-extractor/README.md

 * Build the QPropertyBrowser library first with the buildlib.pro file in its own directory.
 Then test it with one of the example projects, for example the Demo.

 ##Manual
-The manual for the WebTooth-Extractor is embedded in the application.
-Just press F1.
+The manual for the WebTooth-Extractor is embedded in the application, just press **F1**.
+But check the **tooltips** first for the fields, windows, boxes and menus.
+They should explain a lot.

 ## Screenshot
 Here a first screenshot of the program.
 More will follow.
 Feedback, testing and pull-requests are very welcome from :girl: and :boy:.